aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

     }
     ```

+## Extra Keys

+Extra keys argument is available for all log levels' methods, as implemented in the standard logging library - e.g. Logger.Information, Logger.Warning.

+It accepts any dictionary, and all keyword arguments will be added as part of the root structure of the logs for that log statement.

+!!! info
+        Any keyword argument added using extra keys will not be persisted for subsequent messages.

+=== "Function.cs"

+    ```c# hl_lines="16"
+    /**
+     * Handler for requests to Lambda function.
+     */
+    public class Function
+    {
+        [Logging(LogEvent = true)]
+        public async Task<APIGatewayProxyResponse> FunctionHandler
+            (APIGatewayProxyRequest apigProxyEvent, ILambdaContext context)
+        {
+            ...
+            var extraKeys = new Dictionary<string, string>
+            {
+                {"test1", "value1"}
+            };

+            Logger.LogInformation(extraKeys, "Collecting payment");
+            ...
+        }
+    }
+    ```

 ### Clearing all state

 Logger is commonly initialized in the global scope.
 Due to [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html), this means that custom keys can be persisted across invocations.
 If you want all custom keys to be deleted, you can use `ClearState=true` attribute on `[Logging]` attribute.